-Most negotiators prefer to have alternatives as a “fall back position.”
+Most negotiators prefer to have a “fall back position.”

 However, having no alternatives and less power than co-negotiators can improve outcomes, found INSEAD’s Michael Schaerer and Roderick Swaab with Adam Galinsky of Columbia.